The Ultimate In Birding Tours

 3 Days Group Size Limit 24

-ANTARCTICA, FALKLAND ISLANDS & SOUTH GEORGIA: OVERVIEW
+ANTARCTICA, FALKLAND ISLANDS & SOUTH GEORGIA BIRDING & WILDLIFE TOUR: OVERVIEW

 Birdquest’s combined Antarctica, Falkland Islands and South Georgia birding tours are a truly marvellous bird and wildlife adventure that takes you to the ‘great white continent’.
 Our Antarctica, Falkland Islands & South Georgia birding tour is an expedition-style cruise that offers up a feast of seabirds, rare land birds (including a number of endemics) and marine mammals (seals, whales and dolphins) that you will remember forever.
 You don’t even have to put up with very cold conditions in Antarctica in order to see all these wonders – it is relatively mild down there at the time of year we visit.

-A visit to Antarctica is like no other journey on earth; it is indeed about as close to visiting another planet as any of us are likely to get.
+A visit to Antarctica is like no other journey on Earth; it is indeed about as close to visiting another planet as any of us are likely to get.
 We can say without hesitation that this is the ultimate wildlife adventure, a wilderness experience that is truly uplifting and really does make the heart sing with the joy of being alive.
 If you ever have the chance to go to South Georgia and Antarctica then take it, for you will surely never regret it!

 Antarctica is the last frontier on our ever-shrinking planet, a place that every traveller longs to explore but so few ever see.
 An uninhabited continent of more than twelve million square kilometres almost entirely encrusted with ice – an awesomely silent but starkly beautiful frozen world.
 Here some of the most magnificent scenery of all can be seen under the cleanest skies on earth.
 Towering volcanoes, stark mountain ranges, lowering headlands, icebergs like floating cathedrals – all are enhanced by the peculiar quality of the light, which lends an ethereal beauty to the savage grandeur of the landscapes.